 - Click Track Changes to show all your future changes in Word. - The Track Changes feature allows users to track their edits. - After hitting the OK button, the user was redirected to the Home tab.

-Within the style guide word list, bolding indicates that a related term has its own entry.
+Within the style guide word list, bolding indicates terms that have their own entries.

 What to Expect in the Guide